MehmetKaplan/awesome-universal-react/README.md

 - [Moti](https://github.com/nandorojo/moti) - The React Native (+ Web) animation library, powered by Reanimated 3
 - [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler) - Declarative API exposing platform native touch and gesture system to React Native
 - [React Native MMKV](https://github.com/mrousavy/react-native-mmkv) - The fastest key/value storage for React Native. ~30x faster than AsyncStorage
+- [Tamed Stripe] (https://github.com/MehmetKaplan/tamed-stripe) - A frontend and backend library for using most common Stripe functionalities with exact same experience in apps and web.
+- [React Native Webview with Web](https://github.com/MehmetKaplan/react-native-webview-with-web) - Combination of WebView (for ios and android app) and window.open (for browsers) with the limited functionality of detecting a certain url to return back to the main application.

 ## Design Systems